GnaneshKunal/gnaneshkunal/src/pages/Applying-transferlearning-pytorch.md

 I've trained the model using Kaggle's classic dogs vs. cats dataset.
 The dataset can be found [here](https://www.kaggle.com/c/dogs-vs-cats/data)

 Well, I have to say it's not plug and play.
-Atleast not for the `torchvision` APIs. `torchvision` has a `ImageFolder` thats (right now) the standard to load images as well as it's labels automatically.
+At least not for the `torchvision` APIs. `torchvision` has an `ImageFolder` that's (right now) the standard to load images as well as it's labels automatically.
 The document suggests that `ImageFolder` requires the dataset in the following format:

 ```bash
 root/dog/xxx.png